maheshz03/avalanche-module-3/README.md

 ### Usage

-1. **Mint Tokens:** Call the `mint` function to create new tokens and assign them to a specified address.
+1. **Mint Tokens:** Call the `mint` function to create new tokens and assign them to a specified address, only owner can mint tokens

 ```solidity
 function mint(address to, uint256 units) public onlyOwner {